Mortar is necessary. You may have asked what is mortar and what types of mortar are available?

 Recommended On – exterior, above-grade, interior, load-bearing, and soft stone

-Type N is usually used on exteriors, although it’s fine to use on interiors as well.
-It works well under intense heat, cold, and in storms.
+Type N is for exteriors.
+Sometimes you’ll see it on interiors.
+It works well under intense heat, cold, and storms.
 The formula includes 1 part Portland cement, 1 part lime, and 6 parts sand.

 O-Type Mortar Mix